-The ongoing crazy hazy days of summer full of pretzels and beer (Brezel und Bier) remind me that German national holidays of the past never were sunny.
+The ongoing crazy hazy days of summer full of pretzels and beer (Brezel und Bier) remind me that the past German national holidays never were sunny.

-As you may recall Germany became a rather late nation with the creation of the 2nd Reich in 1871 but with no national holiday.
-Eventually the 2nd of September the Sedantag was tolerated as the day of the decisive victory over Germany’s Erbfeind France.
-The Freiburg people however preferred the date of 18 February when in 1871 the fortress of Belfort eventually had surrendered to the German coalition army; Belfort a place nearer to Freiburg than Sedan with respect to distance and to their hearts.
+As you may recall, Germany became a rather late nation with the creation of the 2nd Reich in 1871 but with no national holiday.
+Eventually, on the 2nd of September, the Sedantag was tolerated as the day of the decisive victory over Germany’s Erbfeind France.
+However, the Freiburg people preferred the date of 18 February when in 1871, the fortress of Belfort eventually had surrendered to the German coalition army; Belfort a place nearer to Freiburg than Sedan with respect to distance and closer to their hearts.

 |Philipp Scheidemann standing in a window of the Reichstag|

 on November 9, 1918, proclaiming a German republic

 The Nazis, however, always regarded the 9th of November as the date of surrender and national shame.
 They attempted a Putsch in Munich on this very date in 1923 that broke down in the machinegun fire of troops loyal to the republic.
 However, when Hitler came to power in 1933, the 9th of November as a national holiday didn't change since it now became the day of the martyrs who had died in Munich for the Nazi cause.
 It was a day of bad emotion and became infamous in 1938 when in the so-called Reichskristallnacht - the night from the 8th to the 9th of November - not only the windows of Jewish shops were smashed, but most of the synagogues were burned to the ground.